How Old Are Philip Rivers’ 9 Children and What Are Their Names?

-Los Angeles Chargers signal caller Philip Rivers and his wife, Tiffany, have quite a few children — eight to be exact, and one on the way.
+Los Angeles Chargers signal caller Philip Rivers and his wife, Tiffany, have quite a few children — nine to be exact.
 While Rivers is a star NFL quarterback with so many fans in Southern California to his biggest fans, he’s just dad.

 Here’s more about the Rivers family including the names and ages of all his kiddos and why he chose not to move them to L.A.